GeorgeSealy/GS-SDL-Test/README.md

 # Things To Do

+- Helper Odd/Even function
+- Rework vector to be a struct, and generally more concise
+- Likewise rework matrix?
 - Simple interactive camera model to move around (FLYING)
 - Update to quad tree chunk rendering
 - Normal (and UV?) info